-- From the Request logging menu, select Sampled to store the logs for requests that match the rule's criteria and None to not store the logs.
+- Optionally click the Add action button to add another action. - 5.
+Fill out the fields in the Details section as follows: - From the Request logging menu, select Sampled to store the logs for requests that match the rule's criteria and None to not store the logs.
 When you select None, the time series graphs will still include data from requests that match the rule's criteria.
 This field is only available for block and allow actions.
-See Data Storage and Sampling for more information. - Leave the Status switch enabled. - o Click the Change expiration link and select from the menu when the rule should be disabled. - In the Description field, enter a description of the rule. - 6.
+See Request data storage for more information. - Leave the Status switch enabled. - Click the Change expiration link and select from the menu when the rule should be disabled. - In the Description field, enter a description of the rule. - 6.
 Click the Create site rule button.
 The request rule is created, and the Site Rules page appears.